What is REST API?

-A RESTful API — also referred to as a RESTful web service — is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.
+A REST API or RESTful API — is based on representational state transfer (REST) technology, an architectural style and approach to communications often used in web services development.

 REST technology is generally preferred to the more robust Simple Object Access Protocol (SOAP) technology because REST leverages less bandwidth, making it more suitable for internet usage.
 An API for a website is code that allows two software programs to communicate with each another .
 The API spells out the proper way for a developer to write a program requesting services from an operating system or other application.